 One of the greatest advantages of FBA is that you don’t have to send out a package for each customer—you simply ship your products to Amazon in bulk, and they handle the rest.
 But what you might not know is that you don’t just get to send everything to one destination by default.

-In most cases, Amazon will require you to send your inventory to two or three different fulfillment centers.
+In most cases, Amazon will require you to send your inventory to multiple fulfillment centers.
 It’s still better than handling the packaging and shipping for every individual order, but it can be a pain.
-It also means you must account for the work and cost of shipping to three destinations every time when deciding whether Amazon FBA is worth it.
+It also means you must account for the work and cost of shipping to two or more destinations every time when deciding whether Amazon FBA is worth it.

 Inventory placement is an optional service that lets you pay a fee per item in order to send everything to a single distribution center.
-Starting July 19, Amazon will change the pricing structure for this a bit and give you the option to ship to only two destinations instead of three for a lower fee.
-But in any case, you have to choose between this cost and the hassle of shipping to multiple sites.
+You have to choose between this cost and the hassle of shipping to multiple sites.

 Inventory Storage Fees